LightningManGTS/proxmox-vzbackup-rclone/README.md

 6. You can configure the retention of local backup from the proxmox console.

-## Restore old backups
+## Restore

 At some point, it'll be very likely that you'll need to pull old backups from your rclone remote that have been removed from the local proxmox server.
-This can be done by passing the `restore` parameter the date in the format "2022\01\22" or "2022/01/22" and the file to restore to the vzbackup-rclone.sh script:
+This can be done by passing the `restore` parameter the date in the format `"2022\01\22"` or `"2022/01/22"` and the file to restore to the vzbackup-rclone.sh script:
 ```
 $ ~/proxmox-vzbackup-rclone/vzbackup-rclone.sh restore "2022\01\22" vzdump-qemu-100-2022_01_22-23_41_57.vma.zst
 ```